1877 Liechtenstein general election: April election

 In the first ballot, eight out of twelve seats of the Landtag were already filled with all of the elected members being from the Oberland region.
 Electors from Unterland did not participate in the second ballot which resulted to the election being suspended due to a lack of quorum.

-Markus Kessler and Ferdinand Walser declined their elections.

 October election

 The election of the Landtag continued on 18 October after negotiations between the representatives of Oberland and Unterland.
 Of the 160 electors, 148 participated in the voting.
-The electors voted for the remaining six Landtag members and five substitute members.
+The electors voted for the remaining six Landtag members in the first ballot.
+Five substitute members were also elected in the first and third ballots.